Fully Lattice-Linear Algorithms

 \section{Fully Lattice-Linear Algorithm for Graph Colouring (\gc)}

+In this section, we describe a fully lattice-linear algorithm for \gc.
+We first define the \gc problem, and then we describe an algorithm for \gc.

-\begin{definition}\textit{Graph colouring}.
+\begin{definition}\textbf{Graph colouring}.
 In the \gc problem, the input is an arbitrary graph $G$ with some initial colouring assignment $\forall i\in V(G): i[colour]\in \mathbb{N}$.
-The task is to (re)assign the colour values of the nodes such that there should be no conflict between adjacent nodes (i.e., any adjacent nodes should not have the same colour), and there should not be an assignment such that it can be reduced without conflict. \end{definition}
+The task is to (re)assign the colour values of the nodes such that any adjacent nodes should not have a conflict (i.e., should not have the same colour), and there should not be a node whose colour can be reduced without conflict. \end{definition}

 We describe the algorithm as \Cref{algorithm:gc-ll}.
 Any node $i$, which has a conflicting colour with any of its neighbours, or if its colour value is reducible, is an \textit{unsatisfied} node.
-A node having a conflicting or reducible colour changes its colour to the lowest non-conflicting value iff it is \imped, i.e., any node $j$ with ID more than $i$ is not unsatisfied.
+A node having a conflicting or reducible colour changes its colour to the lowest non-conflicting value iff it is \imped, i.e., any node $j$ in $Adj_i$ with ID more than $i$ is not unsatisfied.
 In the case that $i$ is \imped, if $i$ has a conflict with any of its neighbours, then we call it \textit{conflict-\imped}, if, otherwise, its colour is reducible, then we call it \textit{reducible-\imped}.

 \begin{lemma} Under \Cref{algorithm:gc-ll}, the colour value may increase or decrease at its first move, after which, its colour value monotonously decreases. \end{lemma}